Blog | Personal Finance

 fin statement

-If your teen understands that they should have more assets bringing in more income than liabilities taking money away via expenses, they will be light years ahead of most people, including adults.
-To learn more on this, read my article, “The Financial Statement Foundation for Being Rich.”
+If your teen understands that they should have more assets bringing in more income than liabilities taking money away via expenses, they will be lightyears ahead of most people, including adults.
+To learn more on this, read the article, “The Financial Statement Foundation for Being Rich.”

 Teen money lesson #2: The difference between an asset and a liability

-Key to understanding a financial statement, is to also understand the difference be-tween an asset and a liability.
-At Rich Dad also made this much simpler than most people do in the financial industry.
+The key to understanding a financial statement, is to also understand the difference between an asset and a liability.
+Rich Dad also made this much simpler than most people do in the financial industry.

 Simply put, an asset is anything that puts money into your pocket.
 A liability is anything that takes money out of your pocket.

 This actually creates some counterintuitive thinking.
-For instance, I’ve said for many years, “Your house is not an asset.”
-People howled and moaned when I said this, but they didn’t when the housing market crashed.
+For instance, Robert has said for many years, “Your house is not an asset.”
+People howled and moaned at this, but they didn’t when the housing market crashed.
 Most people found their houses to be liabilities at the end of the day.
 Why?
-They had overpaid and market made them up-side down.
+They had overpaid and the market made them up-side down.
 The reality is that real estate, housing included, is only an asset when it puts money in your pocket.

 This also helps you understand some really obvious things.
 Like a tip, pulling money from an ATM, and writing a check almost always means spending money on a liability.
 How will that money be replaced?
 If you’re a financially-smart teen, you’ll know the best way to pay for liabilities with passive income from assets.